 So what is Dr. CSP?

-Data (and Privacy), Regulations, Compliance, Security and Policies (DR. CSP) are the key to any Future Enabled State and for that matter, any cloud transformation.
-How do we factor in data, security, compliance, regulatory and policies factors into an integrated cloud solution?
+I thought it right to device an acronym for Data, Privacy and Regulations/Compliance.
+A gamut of policies, procedures and processes need to be updated along with change to organizational culture for understanding and adopting the impacts and implications.
+Data (and Privacy), Regulations, Compliance, Security and Policies (DR. CSP).
 What should we do to get this right?
 Often, while providing proposal, we just talk about cloud migration.
 Alas, migration is not a lone isolated event; it has to factor in all dimensions of transformation.
 The acronym is simple, any Cloud Service Provider (even we can be counted in as CS), should be DR. CSP.
 It may be mean to those who have fantastic memory but without being a DR. CSP, we are unlikely to resonate with the customer.

 Yes, Data is number one.
 It is the ultimate asset of an organization.
 Data, Data and Data – the key enabler or a bane for emerging Future Enabled State.
 According to Network Asia, “By 2024, 90 percent of the G1000 organizations will mitigate vendor lock-in through multi and hybrid cloud technologies by using technologies such as containers and data fabric, these organizations will be able to flexibly and easily move workloads across environments while having full control over them”.